by Transmute Jun and NCDS

 June – There are more announcements in June, and even a few lotteries and pre-sales.
-Some exclusives manufacturers will allow pre-orders, while others will hold lotteries to see who gets to access their booth on Preview Night of the con.
-Tickets for offsite events will be available, such as for tapings of the Conan O’Brien show, W00tstock, Hopcon, live podcasting, etc. Every year is different, but each night of the con you can be assured that there will be multiple fun events going on.
+Some exclusives manufacturers will allow pre-orders.
+In the past, tickets for offsite events have been available, such as for tapings of the Conan O’Brien show, W00tstock, Hopcon, live podcasting, etc. Every year is different, but each night of the con you can be assured that there will be multiple fun events going on.
 Your plan should be getting even more fleshed out, and you might already start to be seeing some overlap.
 There is so much to do that inevitably you will have to make tough choices, yet lines are long enough that it is also advisable to create backup plans.
 So fill in your schedule, making plenty of room for those backups.

 Early July – The SDCC schedule is released about 2 weeks before the convention, and this will allow you to start finalizing your con plans.
 Make sure to look through every panel offered; you never know when you might find that hidden gem that excites you!
 And while you’re doing all of this, start your packing.

 Mid-July – Re-confirm all of your travel plans at least a week before you leave.
-Double-check on your flights and hotel (hotel bookings from the lottery get transferred to the actual hotel properties at about this time) and research some food options for the con.
+Double-check on your flights and hotel (hotel bookings from the lottery get transferred to the actual hotel properties at about this time), print anything that require a physical ticket, and research some food options for the con.
 Do you plan to buy groceries when you arrive, eat at restaurants, or both?
 Make sure that you’ll have some food on hand every day, in case you get stuck in a line somewhere and are unable to get out to eat.
 This is also the time to finish up your packing.